chrnolte/places-conus/docs/data/parcels.rst

    The algorithm is described in :ref:`Data linkage`.

+.. attribute:: pid

+   Unique parcel identifier internal to PLACES.
+It currently cannot be shared publicly for parcels whose polygon data we obtain from licensed data sources, as it allows the reverse-engineering of parcel locations and areas.

 .. attribute:: apn

    This is the tax Assessor's Parcel Number (APN): a string of characters that the tax assessor uses to identify the parcel in their property records and on a map.
 The syntax of these numbers varies widely across U.S. counties and New England towns.